Coconut3223/io/docs/source/NLP/subword.rst

 | Each merge operation pro- duces a new symbol which represents a charac- ter n-gram.
 Frequent character n-grams (or whole words) are eventually merged into a single sym- bol, thus BPE requires no shortlist.
 The final sym- bol vocabulary size is equal to the size of the initial vocabulary, plus the number of merge operations – the latter is the only hyperparameter of the algorithm.
 | For efficiency, we do not consider pairs that cross word boundaries.
 The algorithm can thus be run on the dictionary extracted from a text, with each word being weighted by its frequency.
 A minimal Python implementation is shown in Al-

-[Neural Machine Translation with Byte-Level Subwords]
+`Neural Machine Translation with Byte-Level Subwords`_
 **********************************************************************
+.. _Neural Machine Translation with Byte-Level Subwords: https://arxiv.org/abs/1909.03341

 .. hint:: Abstract
     | Almost all existing machine translation models are built on top of character-based vocabularies: characters, subwords or words.